 If a child by any chance makes a mistake, family and friends constantly try to communicate it to him about how he shouldn’t burden his parents with his problems.

-Growing up with someone with special needs, a glass child has more pressure to be problem free, sensible and emotionally rational.
-He makes every effort to be the “perfect” healthy child to play his positive role in the family.
+Growing up with someone with special needs, a glass child has more pressure to be problem-free, sensible, and emotionally rational.
+He makes every effort to be the “perfect” healthy child to play a positive role in the family.

-3. May Take the Role Of Additional Care Giver
+5. May Take the Role Of Additional Caregiver

-A study analysis shows that glass child may have to face complex and challenging emotions such as the guilt of being born normal.
-He may also develop feelings of resentment when he sees his disabled sister/brother taking almost all of his parents’ attention and energy.
+A study analysis shows that a glass child may have to face complex and challenging emotions such as the guilt of being born normal.
+He may also develop feelings of resentment when he sees his disabled sister/brother taking almost all of his parent’s attention and energy.

-He may develop feelings of deep chronic anger for not having a normal family, not being able to invite friends to home and not having a normal vacation.
+He may develop feelings of deep chronic anger for not having a normal family, not being able to invite friends to his home, and not having a normal vacation.

-A glass kid may hide his problems and feelings because he doesn’t want to burden his already stressed out parents.
-In order to do that, he tries to ignore his own sentiments and emotions.
+A glass kid may hide his problems and feelings because he doesn’t want to burden his already stressed-out parents.
+To do that, he tries to ignore his sentiments and emotions.
 With time he becomes so apt at it that when you ask him about it he assures you that everything is fine.

 How to Bring A Change In The Life Of A Glass Child

-A slightly different parenting approach, help from others and counselling on regular basis can make a difference in the life of a glass child.
+A slightly different parenting approach, help from others, and counseling regularly can make a difference in the life of a glass child.

-Here are a few tips to help a Glass child in a way that his life may change in a better way forever.
+Here are a few tips to help a Glass child so that his life may change in a better way forever.

 1. Ensuring That The Glass Child Feels Heard And Seen

-The first step to healing a glass child is removing emotional neglection from his life and making him feel like a normal child, whose existence is not taken for granted.
+The first step to healing a glass child is removing emotional neglect from his life and making him feel like a normal child, whose existence is not taken for granted.

 • Actively caring for his emotional needs by making him feel heard